djcoleman/camel-quarkus-rest-sql/README.md

 The `odo dev` command is driven by the contents of the `.devfile.yaml` file in the root directory.
 The devfile format is described at https://devfile.io, but there are two key sections for this deployment.
 The `component` sections describe containers that will be started, and the `command` sections describe which commands will be run in the containers.
 There are two container components for this project - a `java` component that will run the `mvn` command to build and run the example, and a `mariadb` component that will run the database server.

 The `prepare-database` command populates the database with the contents of `src/main/resources/schema.sql`, which creates the `orders` table used by the example.
-This command is run during the build phase.
+This command is triggered by the `postStart` event once the containers are running.

 The second command is the `mvn quarkus:dev` command that builds and starts the example, and is executed during the run phase.